DePatie–Freleng Enterprises: Sale to Marvel and post-history

-On February 6, 1980, DePatie-Freleng Enterprises went out of business and its assets were liquidated.
+On February 6, 1980, DePatie–Freleng Enterprises went out of business and its assets were liquidated.
 Later, on June 19, 1980, Freleng and DePatie sold DFE Films to Marvel Comics, and Freleng returned to Warner Bros.
-Animation, which Warner Bros. had re-opened earlier that year, to produce a series of feature films featuring vintage Warner cartoons with new connecting footage.
+Animation, which Warner Bros. had re-opened in March of that year, to produce a series of feature films featuring vintage Warner cartoons with new connecting footage.
 DePatie made the transition to become the head of Marvel Productions, the newly renamed DFE.
 In March 1982, DePatie announced that the company had started producing animated programs.
-The DePatie-Freleng name was later revived in name only in 1984 for Pink Panther and Sons, which was entirely produced by Hanna-Barbera Productions.
+The DePatie-Freleng name was later revived in name only in 1984 for Pink Panther and Sons, which was otherwise entirely produced by Hanna-Barbera Productions.

 Although Marvel produced mainly superhero cartoons and animated series based on licensed toy lines (including Hasbro properties), it continued to produce new productions starring the Pink Panther (a special for television Pink at First Sight and motion picture titles for Trail of the Pink Panther and Curse of the Pink Panther).
 Metro-Goldwyn-Mayer Animation would later revive The Pink Panther TV series in 1993 as a joint venture between MGM, Mirisch-Geoffrey-DePatie-Freleng and United Artists, a decade after DFE's merger with Marvel and Mirisch/UA's merger into MGM.

 In 1993, Marvel Productions was renamed to New World Animation; after News Corporation purchased New World Entertainment in 1996, New World Animation was absorbed into Saban Entertainment, ending the life of the studio that once was DFE.
 Marvel would continue to produce animated shows through a partnership with Saban, which had recently acquired a 50% stake in Fox Kids.
 In 2001, The Walt Disney Company acquired Saban as part of its purchase of Fox Family Worldwide.

 Subsequent ownership

 In 2009, The Walt Disney Company purchased Marvel Entertainment, putting DFE's original and Marvel Comics-based programs under the ownership of the same corporation; all of the associated shows are now distributed by Disney–ABC Domestic Television.
-The Dr. Seuss specials animated by DFE are currently distributed by Warner Bros.
-Home Entertainment through Dr. Seuss Enterprises and CBS Media Ventures.
+The Dr. Seuss specials animated by DFE are owned by Dr. Seuss Enterprises, with home media distribution rights currently licensed to Warner Bros.
+Home Entertainment.
+The few series that DFE co-produced with The Mirisch Company are currently owned by Amazon MGM Studios.

 While the television catalog has often changed hands over the years, the theatrical cartoons continue to be owned by their original distributors: United Artists (via its current corporate parent, Amazon MGM Studios) for The Mirisch Company cartoon library, and Warner Bros. for the Looney Tunes/Merrie Melodies cartoons.